entwicklerstube/babel-plugin-root-import/README.md

 ```

 ## Change Log
+#### 3.0.0 - 2015-11-30
+- Updated plugin to new babel6 API
+- Splitted tests and functions into two scopes with single tests
+- Removed the "extra-root" param for the .babelrc since this is no yet supported in babel6

 #### 2.0.1 - 2015-11-15
-:warning: Breaking Change to Babel 5
+Breaking Change to Babel 5
 - Updated to Babel 6
 - Added integration tests

 #### 1.0.1 - 2015-08-07
 - Added / updated tests
 - Implemented ESlint

-Thanks [brigand](https://github.com/brigand) for giving me some [inspiration](http://stackoverflow.com/a/31069137/1624739)